 Transfer back into the UK of uncrystallised funds

-Anne moves abroad to live and work and transfers a fund of £1m from a registered pension scheme to a QROPS in the 2017/18 tax year, when the standard lifetime allowance (SLA) was £1m.
+Angela moves abroad to live and work and transfers a fund of £1m from a UK scheme to a QROPS in the 2017/18 tax year, when the standard lifetime allowance (SLA) was £1m.
 The transfer used up 100% of the SLA through a BCE 8 and she had not had any BCEs prior to that.

 The funds grow to £1.2m in the QROPS through further contributions and investment returns.
-Anne’s circumstances change unexpectedly and she decides to return to the UK in 2018/19 and transfers her funds back into a UK pension arrangement during that tax year.
-The transferring scheme meets the conditions to be a ROPS so Anne can apply to HMRC for a recognised overseas scheme transfer factor.
+Angela’s circumstances change unexpectedly, and she decides to return to the UK in 2018/19 and transfers her funds back into a UK pension arrangement during that tax year.
+The transferring scheme meets the conditions to be a ROPS so Angela can apply to HMRC for a recognised overseas scheme transfer factor.

-Anne decides to take benefits in 2020/21 when the SLA is £1,073,100.
+Angela decides to take benefits in 2023/24 when the SLA is £1,073,100.
 The funds are worth £1.3m at that time, and the enhanced lifetime allowance is calculated as:

 SLA + (SLA x enhancement factor)